Kaglaaz/SCVR-EAC-Bypass/readme.txt

+Download the SCVR-EAC-BypassV1_1.zip file and unzip it anywhere on your computer!

 Hello Citizens!
 Welcome to the 'VRse!

 This small script is simple to use.
 Simply double click the SCVR-EAC-Bypass.exe and choose the drive that your Star Citizen files are installed on the drop down.